Between the crazy long lines of Black Friday and the online deals of Cyber Monday is Small Business Saturday.

 Plan for next year

 The SmartBiz Small Business Blog has additional resources to help you host a successful Small Business Saturday.
-We spoke with San Francisco business owners, where SmartBiz is based, to learn more about their business and plans for this important day.
+We wish you and your business the best for 2021’s Small Business Saturday.